carlj/CJAMacros/README.md

 //Should output the current function fingerprint kNSLogFunction

-//Should output the current function fingerprint + and the given object description kNSLogFunctionWithObject(@"My test log");
+//Should output the current function fingerprint + the given object description kNSLogFunctionWithObject(@"My test log");
 kNSLogFunctionWithObject(self);